A leaderboard is a public ranking of the supporters who have taken actions towards achieving your nation’s goals.

 4. You can exclude groups of profiles from being included on your leaderboard.
 For example, you may want a leaderboard to track the most recruited donations, but you don’t want your Development Director included.

-Select the population you want include from the provided drop down.
+Select the population you want include from the "Include" drop down.

 |Supporters||All profiles in your nation|